 You don’t like giving your kid your phone so it can be their babysitter, but you don’t mind it being the occasional substitute teacher.
-Get control over screen time by giving them their own indestructible, educational, and user-friendly tablet.
-The devices below are all set up to play games, watch shows, draw, write, code, create — you name it.
-Because it doesn’t look like the world is going back to pen and paper anytime soon.
+Get control over screen time by giving them their own indestructible, educational, and user-friendly kids tablet.
+The tablets below are all set up to play games, watch shows, draw, write, code, create — you name it.
+Plus, they have great battery life and kid-friendly operating systems, because it doesn’t look like the world is going back to pen and paper anytime soon.

-Here are some of the best i-alternatives (and one iPad) that can be your kid’s new study buddy.
+Here are some of the best Amazon Fire HD tablets, Samsung tablets, Amazon Kindle Fire tablets, and Apple iPad models that can be your kid’s new Wi-Fi-enabled study buddy.

 Samsung Kids Galaxy Tab E Lite